 Originality vs authenticity

-I saw a wonderful quote from Elizabeth Gilbert recently (courtesy of the amazing Tabby Biddle).
+I saw a wonderful quote from Elizabeth Gilbert recently:

 “The older I get, the less impressed I become with originality.
 These days, I’m far more moved by authenticity.
 Attempts at originality can often feel forced and precious, but authenticity has a quiet resonance that never fails to stir me.”